 Requirements for M.D.
 Degree

-The school of medicine has required standards for the graduation of medical students.
+The Burnett School of Medicine at TCU has required standards for the graduation of medical students.
 All students who have successfully completed the requirements for the MD degree will be recommended for graduation by the Student Progression and Promotion Committee.

-The School of Medicine (SOM) uses the credit hour as a measure of progress toward the M.D. degree.
+The Burnett School of Medicine uses the credit hour as a measure of progress toward the M.D. degree.

 The school calculates credit hours according to the federal Higher Education Act, Regulation 34 CFR 600.2, which states “…a credit hour is an amount of work represented in intended learning outcomes and verified by evidence of students achievement that is an institutionally established equivalency that reasonably approximates not less than: (1) One hour of classroom or direct faculty instruction and a minimum of two hours of out of class student work each week for approximately 15 weeks for one semester or trimester hour of credit… (2) at least an equivalent of work as required in paragraph (1) of this definition for other academic activities as established by the institution including laboratory work, internships, practica, studio work, and other academic work leading to the award of credit hours.”

 The Liaison Committee on Medical Education (LCME), a specialized national accrediting body for all allopathic medical schools, accredits the SOM Integrated Medical Curriculum (IMC).
 The LCME requires a minimum of 130 weeks of instruction for the MD degree.
-The TCU SOM curriculum is 191 weeks of instruction over 4 years.
+The School of Medicine curriculum is 191 weeks of instruction over 4 years.

 The Southern Association of Colleges and Schools Commission on Colleges is the recognized regional accrediting body in the 11 U.S. Southern states (Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Texas and Virginia) and in Latin America for those institutions of higher education that award associate, baccalaureate, master’s or doctoral degrees.
 The SACSCOC requires at least 30 semester credit hours for a doctorate.
-The TCU SOM has 185 over 4 years.
+The School of Medicine has 184 over 4 years.

-A Pass/Fail grading system in Phase 1 encourages a collaborative learning environment.
-At the beginning of Phase 1, students get an introduction to the requirements and rigors of medical school and clinical practice in the Medical School and Clinical Immersion Course.
-This provides students a low-stakes opportunity to acclimate to expectations and learn success techniques before embarking on the medical education journey.
-After this first course, we use an organ-based approach to teach basic, clinical and behavioral sciences primarily using structured small group learning in the remainder of Phase 1.
+- A Pass/Fail grading system in Phase 1 encourages a collaborative learning environment.
+At the beginning of Phase 1, students get an introduction to the requirements and rigors of medical school and clinical practice in the Introduction to Medicine course.
+The course provides students a low-stakes opportunity to acclimate to expectations and learn success techniques before embarking on the medical education journey.
+After this first course, we use an organ-based approach to teach basic clinical, and behavioral sciences primarily using structured small group learning in the remainder of Phase 1.

-In addition to the integrated basic/clinical sciences organ-systems content, students are enrolled in five longitudinal courses in Phase 1: Clinical Skills, LIC 1 Foundational Experience, Future Accelerators of Medicine and Beyond (FAB), Scholarly Pursuit and Thesis, The Compassionate Practice®, and Preparation for Practice.
+- In addition to the integrated basic/clinical sciences organ-systems content, students are enrolled in five longitudinal courses in Phase 1: Clinical Skills, LIC 1 Foundational Experience, Future Accelerators of Medicine and Beyond (FAB), Scholarly Pursuit and Thesis, , and Preparation for Practice.

 Phase 1 Course Descriptions